Journaling for Problem Solving: Effective Techniques and Prompts

 Related: Find peace with a gratitude journal

-Most people have an idea about what they want, but once they dig a little deeper, they have no idea.
+Most people have surface-level knowledge about the things they really want in life.
+But once they dig a little deeper, they don’t know.

 A prioritization journal can help you dig past the surface and discover what you truly want.
-And the more you practice this, the better you’ll know yourself.
-The easier it’ll be to make decisions and prioritize.
+The more you practice this, the better you’ll know yourself.
+When you get to fully understand what it is you want in life, it’ll be easier to make the right decisions to bring you there.

 Related: Learn how to increase productivity with a journal